 As recently as the late 1990s, the local bank manager still maintained a personal relationship with business borrowers.
 Over time, centralisation slowly eroded the function of the branch manager.
 Computerisation and advances in technology have further distanced the relationship between the business borrower and the lender.
 So much so that today, ‘dealing with the bank’ has become shrouded in bureaucracy and secrecy that has frustrated the lending process beyond recognition.

 The blame does not lie solely with advances in technology and natural progression, regulatory control has also added to the confusion.
 Until the most recent crisis, lenders were still largely autonomous.
 The ever-increasing regulatory control has strangled age old lending models and forced lenders to further change how they conduct business.
 Reserving, provisioning, distribution and regulatory requirements for the spread of risk, although well intentioned, have all but destroyed the ability of lenders to lend.
 The biggest sufferer of all of this has been the micro-medium sized business borrower.

-Given all of the above, in today’s market the cost of lending more then EUR 50.0k to a company, is almost the same as the cost of lending them EUR 0.75m.
+Given all of the above, in today’s market the cost of lending more than EUR 50.0k to a company, is almost the same as the cost of lending them EUR 0.75m.
 Therefore, lending in the EUR 50.0 – 750.0k ‘space’ is undesirable.
 Where loans of EUR 50.0k can be approved quickly and are protected by a personal guarantee, larger amounts are problematic.
 This is true until the EUR 0.75m+ level is reached.
 At this level, the effort of processing, supervising and administering the loan becomes profitable.
 Also, the risk management versus reward dynamic makes good lending sense too.
 Ultimately, lending into the EUR 50.0 – 750.0k space continues to suffer significantly.